trueos/sysadm/docs/api_reference/classes/iocage.rst

 Activate a Pool
 ===============

-The "activatepool" action can be used to specify which ZFS pool is used to store jails.
+The "activatepool" action can be used to specify the ZFS pool to store jails.
 If you do not specify the pool, the response will indicate the current setting.

 These examples specify the pool to use: